elwayman02/weevil-news/content/lady-violet-departs.md

 arranging passage on the next reasonably accommodating passenger vessel out of Saint Denis.

-Upon arriving back in England, Lady Violet plans to attend many of the extravegant balls that had been put on hold pending her return.
+Upon arriving back in England, Lady Violet plans to attend many of the extravagant balls that had been put on hold pending her return.
 She looks forward to reuniting with her social circle which has been bereft of her presence these last few weeks.